namin/pyeurisko/claude-docs/HEURISTICS.md

    - Learn from the system's own behavior
    - Adjust exploration strategies

-See the [Task Manager](../tasks/README.md) for details on how heuristics interact with tasks.
+The heuristics interact with the task manager.